 - Press Shift+Control+C (Copy Merged) to copy all of the layers under the selection as one layer.
 Press Control+N and hit OK to accept the default settings.
 Press Control+V to paste our merged selection into this new image:

 - Now choose File > Export > GIF89a Export and save the image.
-Call them whatever you like, but we recommend:
+Call them whatever you like, but I recommend:

 That’s six of our 10 images done.
 The other four will be the non-highlighted, or “off” versions of our menu options.
 Turn off the eye icon next to the Highlights layer in the Layers palette, and repeat the above process for the four menu option images.
 Call them